cldershem/homelessgaffer/README.md

 - trunicate 'source'
 - merge battleship repos
 - create random salt for every user?
+    - should pwd reset oldhash be the last 10 characters

 ###CHANGELOG
 - hashed password reset link oldpwd has inside of payload